-Exposing Duration attempts to model the amount of time that the shutter will be open on the whole, and therefore includes the times that frame resets and synchronization.
+Exposing Duration models the amount of time that the shutter will be open on the whole, and therefore includes Science Duration plus frame resets and synchronization.
 Exposing Duration is equivalent to "Total Exposure Time" in APT template forms, except that synchronization time is not included in Total Exposure Time.

-Setup and cleanup times for each instrument are provided in the Instrument Specific Overheads article.
+- Setup and cleanup times for each instrument are provided in the Instrument Specific Overheads articles.

 Note that for MIRI MRS exposures, the larger value of the long and short integrations is used to determine the FrameResets.